9.3: Specific screening targets

 The exclusion criteria for donors from a WNV risk area is given in the JPAC Donor Selection Guidelines3.
 These guidelines specify some situations where donations may only be released if a test for WNV RNA is negative.
 WNV RNA screening can be performed on donations provided by donors within the exclusion period and the donations released if WNV RNA negative.

-• There is currently no specific UK requirement for the minimum level of sensitivity for the performance of WNV NAT.
-A WNV international standard is available from NIBSC (18/206 or equivalent).
+- There is currently no specific UK requirement for the minimum level of sensitivity for the performance of WNV NAT.

-• No series of tests should be considered acceptable unless the result of the assay manufacturer’s and any additional quality control samples have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and any additional quality control sample have satisfied the criteria laid down.

 9.3.16: Other infectious agents